Lenses That are Overhauled Here:

 For years there have been a lot of discussions about the proper way to safety clean a lens.
 Zeiss has ended all arguments by producing its own brand of packaged pre-wetted lens cleaning cloths.
 Just follow the directions provided on the side of the box and you cannot go wrong.
 I highly recommend that you exclusively use genuine Zeiss lens cleaning cloths on your fine pre and post war Zeiss Lenses.
 If your lens needs cleaning there's no point in risking a scratch by using anything else.
 Packages of 50 individually sealed pre moistened 6" x 5" cloths (not paper) are available here.

-The following lenses are accepted for regular overhaul service at the stipulated prices (Price when performed with camera body overhaul):
+The following lenses are accepted for regular overhaul service at the stipulated prices (Price when performed with camera body overhaul).
+Modern Contax/Yashica Zeiss Lenses and Lenses for other cameras are also overhauled here but are not specifically listed below so please inquire.

 |a.
 Rigid 50 mm f1.5 Sonnar (Pre-War)||$135.00 ($85.00)|